run-x/opta-docs/content/en/miscellaneous/ingress.md

 (to have https instead of http connections), you have to do some extra setup which _proves_ that you own it.

-This extra setup is updating the domain's nameservers to point to your opta environment's AWS/GCP "hosted zone".
+This extra setup is updating the domain's nameservers to point to your Opta environment's AWS/GCP "hosted zone".
 This is how you do it:

 - Run `opta apply` on the yaml file at least once to create the underlying resources
 - Run `opta output` and note down the nameservers that get printed.
 It's usually a set of 4 servers.